centreon/centreon-documentation/en/alerts-notifications/resources-status.md

 ### Timeline tab

-The **Timeline** tab shows an antichronological list of events that occurred for this service or host.
+The **Timeline** tab shows an antichronological list of events that occurred for this service or host (status alerts, notifications sent, scheduled downtimes, comments).
 Use the **Event** list to display only the types of event you want.

 ![image](../assets/alerts/resources-status/timeline.png)